 If you train gi, this is non-negotiable.
 But even in no-gi, grip matters more than people think.

-BJJ strength training builds a crushing grip that helps you control sleeves, lapels, wrists, or keep hold during those slippery no-gi scrambles.
+BJJ strength training builds a crushing grip that helps you control sleeves, lapels, and wrists—or keep hold during slippery no-gi scrambles.

 Better Takedowns & Base